Democracy in Hong Kong: Current status

 In July 2023, Hong Kong police issued arrest warrants for eight democracy activists living in the US, UK, and Australia.
 The warrants were issued just days after the third anniversary of a national security law that granted Hong Kong authorities extraterritorial powers to prosecute acts or comments made anywhere in the world that it deems criminal.
 Arrest warrants were issued for Nathan Law, Anna Kwok, Finn Lau, Dennis Kwok, Ted Hui, Kevin Yam, Mung Siu-tat and Yuan Gong-yi; they are accused of continuing to violate the national security law while in exile, which carries a potential life sentence if convicted.

 While Article 23 of Basic Law was completed in March 2024, as of October 2024, Article 45 of Basic Law has not been fulfilled, the Hong Kong Chief Executive John Lee when asked about universal suffrage being in his term's agenda, during his 2024 Policy Address in October replied "Political reform has been settled, at this moment, with the introduction of – first of all – the new election system for LegCo members, for the chief executive, and also after improving the district administration system.
 It’s settled – it will not be an issue in this term of government."

+On February 11, 2026, a Hong Kong court found Kwok Yin-sang, the father of US-based democracy advocate Anna Kwok, guilty under the National Security Law, marking the first conviction of a family member of an exiled activist.
+The conviction, related to managing funds associated with his daughter's activism, underscores China's expanding transnational repression.
+Human Rights Watch denounced the verdict as collective punishment, calling for Kwok's release.
+Global pressure has grown for sanctions against those responsible for such repression.